X-lab2017/oss101/Assignments/Assignment-typo-for-cloud-computing.md

 ## Before You Ask

-Before asking a technical question by e-mail, or in a newsgroup, or on a website chat board, do the following:
+Before asking a technical question by e-mail, in a newsgroup, or on a website chat board, do the following:

     1. Try to find an answer by searching the archives of the forum or mailing list you plan to post to.